 Due to the Great Depression and the death of two important stockholders, the decision was made to liquidate the company and appoint R. J. Miars as the receiver.
 Because no buyers were initially found, R. J. Miars formed a partnership with Edward Rose and C. L. Richardson and these men purchased the company in 1935.

 Ed Rose and Cash Richardson sold their interest to R. J. Miars by 1951, and in 1952 R. J. sold half the interest to his son Harry.

 By 1972 bridge construction accounted for only 10-12% of total volume of business.
 Fabricated structural steel made up the bulk of the work.

 In the 1980’s Harry Miars was nearing retirement, so the decision was made to form an ESOP (Employee Stock Ownership Plan).
 Harry retired in the late 80’s and Marvin Beasley, who had come to the company from ARMCO in 1969, became President.
 The ESOP was ended in the early 90’s and today the company is owned and operated by the Randy Dell family (Pictured).

-Today Champion Bridge employs sixteen people.
+Today Champion Bridge employs nineteen people.
 The majority of the business is supplying structural steel to general contractors in Cincinnati, Dayton, and Columbus.
 In addition to the local markets, Champion Bridge has sent steel to Hawaii, Yugoslavia, Puerto Rico, Vietnam, Pakistan, Kuwait, Mexico, Thailand, and all of the surrounding states.
-Champion also continues to supply numerous companies and people with metal, and started manufacturing and renting trailers, the Strong Haulers.
+Champion also continues to supply numerous companies and people with metal.
 As the company celebrates its 150th anniversary the quality and innovation of our work and its commitment to our community could not be stronger.